Close Alert Banner

 Key Findings

-From 2011 to 2019, the OW caseload in Guelph and Wellington County steadily increased (with slight a decrease in 2017 and 2018 from the previous year).
+From 2012 to 2019, the OW caseload in Guelph and Wellington County steadily increased.
 In 2020 and 2021, there was a sudden and dramatic drop in the OW caseload.

 During the COVID-19 pandemic, the Canada Emergency Response Benefit (CERB) program[8], later replaced by other benefits under Canada's COVID-19 Economic Response Plan[9], provided support to individuals facing financial hardship as a result of the pandemic.
 Between April 2020 and October 2021, many OW clients with recent employment history were able to exit OW assistance and instead receive these federal benefits.
 While this may have contributed to the decline of OW caseloads during that time, caseloads began to increase again in November of 2021.